 Before we get into anti-static additives and the benefits of using them in plastics, let’s go back to science class for a brief moment and touch on how this build-up of static electricity occurs in the first place.
 When certain materials rub against each other, they can transfer electrons, or negative charges, creating an imbalance between the typically balanced positive/negative charges in an object.
 These charges build up and remain on the surface of an object until they find a way to move away through an electric current or electrical discharge.

 Now, static electricity cannot be eliminated completely but can be controlled by controlling the ionization.
 This is where the additive comes in.
 The addition of anti-static additives to materials such as High Impact Polystyrene, ABS, or Polypropylene reduces the static buildup on the plastic material by reducing the surface resistance in the end product.
 The additives help to reduce static electric charges either by making the material conductive, or interacting with moisture in the atmosphere, forming a microscopic layer of water on the surface of the material.
+The desired level of electrical conductivity is achieved through the deliberate addition of electrically active substances such as conductive carbon black, carbon fibers, or carbon nanotubes to meet specific conductivity requirements.
 This layer of water ultimately provides the conductive path for static dissipation.

 Anti-static additives are available as both internal and external additives.
 Internal anti-static additives can be incorporated and blended into the polymer at the extrusion level.
 During this process the additive is blended homogeneously with the polymer to provide the much-needed surface resistivity required for electronics packaging.
 As the material cools, the additive migrates to the surface and begins to pick up moisture from the surrounding environment.
 Internal additives are dispersed at the molecular level, so the conductivity, migration rate, and reaction time depend on its hydrophilic backbone made of amine, amide or ester groups.
 As internal anti-stat additives depend on moisture for functionality - the higher the humidity in the atmosphere, the better the anti-stat properties will be.